ssec-jhu/evolver-ng/docs/source/development/controllers.rst

 ===========================

 In eVolver, controllers are the components that implement experiment logic.
-They can read the state and history of the eVolver environment (e.g. the sensor values) and subsequently modify it (via effectors).
-In a typical eVolver setup controller logic is executed once during a device loop, after reading the state of all sensors.
+They can read the state and history of the eVOLVER environment (e.g. the sensor values) and subsequently modify it (via effectors).
+In a typical eVOLVER setup controller logic is executed once during a device loop, after reading the state of all sensors.
 See :doc:`/concepts` for more details on the device operation.